sezanzeb/input-remapper/README.md

 # Key Mapper

-GUI tool to map input buttons to e.g. change the macro keys of a mouse or any keyboard to something different.

-Tested on **X11/Manjaro** and **Wayland/Ubuntu**
+Tool to change the mapping of your input device buttons.

 <p align="center">
     <img src="data/screenshot.png"/>